Agiliti (NYSE:AGTI) Releases FY 2022 Earnings Guidance

-In other news, EVP Lee M. Neumann sold 10,043 shares of the company’s stock in a transaction dated Monday, April 18th.
-The stock was sold at an average price of $21.84, for a total value of $219,339.12.
-Following the completion of the transaction, the executive vice president now directly owns 63,197 shares in the company, valued at approximately $1,380,222.48.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO James B. Pekarek sold 20,000 shares of the company’s stock in a transaction dated Monday, March 14th.
-The stock was sold at an average price of $16.79, for a total value of $335,800.00.
+In other Agiliti news, CFO James B. Pekarek sold 20,000 shares of the firm’s stock in a transaction on Monday, March 14th.
+The shares were sold at an average price of $16.79, for a total value of $335,800.00.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Lee M. Neumann sold 10,043 shares of the firm’s stock in a transaction on Monday, April 18th.
+The stock was sold at an average price of $21.84, for a total transaction of $219,339.12.
+Following the completion of the sale, the executive vice president now directly owns 63,197 shares in the company, valued at approximately $1,380,222.48.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 152,489 shares of company stock valued at $2,859,488.
-4.16% of the stock is owned by company insiders.
+In the last quarter, insiders sold 152,489 shares of company stock worth $2,859,488.
+4.16% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in AGTI.
-Royal Bank of Canada bought a new stake in shares of Agiliti in the 2nd quarter valued at about $47,000.
-Citigroup Inc. lifted its stake in shares of Agiliti by 141.0% in the 4th quarter.
-Citigroup Inc. now owns 6,621 shares of the company’s stock valued at $153,000 after acquiring an additional 3,874 shares during the last quarter.
-Morgan Stanley bought a new stake in shares of Agiliti in the 2nd quarter valued at about $156,000.
-Invesco Ltd. bought a new stake in shares of Agiliti in the 3rd quarter valued at about $203,000.
-Finally, Legal & General Group Plc raised its position in Agiliti by 258.8% during the 4th quarter.
-Legal & General Group Plc now owns 10,759 shares of the company’s stock valued at $249,000 after purchasing an additional 7,760 shares during the last quarter.
-99.27% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in AGTI.
+Royal Bank of Canada boosted its stake in shares of Agiliti by 31.8% during the 3rd quarter.
+Royal Bank of Canada now owns 2,829 shares of the company’s stock valued at $53,000 after purchasing an additional 682 shares in the last quarter.
+Deutsche Bank AG boosted its stake in shares of Agiliti by 5.3% during the 4th quarter.
+Deutsche Bank AG now owns 15,232 shares of the company’s stock valued at $353,000 after purchasing an additional 764 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its stake in shares of Agiliti by 2.4% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 49,865 shares of the company’s stock valued at $1,052,000 after purchasing an additional 1,150 shares in the last quarter.
+State Street Corp boosted its stake in shares of Agiliti by 0.4% during the 1st quarter.
+State Street Corp now owns 500,176 shares of the company’s stock valued at $10,554,000 after purchasing an additional 1,837 shares in the last quarter.
+Finally, Alliancebernstein L.P. boosted its stake in shares of Agiliti by 9.7% during the 4th quarter.
+Alliancebernstein L.P. now owns 22,600 shares of the company’s stock valued at $523,000 after purchasing an additional 2,000 shares in the last quarter.
+99.27% of the stock is currently owned by institutional investors and hedge funds.

 Agiliti, Inc provides healthcare technology management and service solutions to the healthcare industry in the United States.
 The company offers onsite managed services, including programs for the management, reprocessing, and logistics of medical equipment at individual facilities and integrated delivery networks to monitor and adjust equipment quantities and availability to address fluctuations in patient census and acuity.